SOLEGUIDE

 Mike performing a foot scan for custom orthotic fitting

-His background combines pedorthic training with practical retail experience, giving him a detailed understanding of what makes a shoe genuinely work with an orthotic device, and what to avoid.
+That combination of pedorthic training and daily retail fitting gave me a good sense of what makes a shoe genuinely work with an orthotic, and what to avoid.

 Mike Fraser competing in the Dragons Back Race, a mountain ultramarathon in Wales

-Our content draws on Mike's pedorthic training and shoe-fitting experience, alongside published clinical guidelines from NICE, the Royal College of Podiatry, and NHS best practice.
-We reference specific footwear features relevant to orthotic compatibility: removable insoles, heel counter firmness, torsional rigidity, width fittings, and internal depth.
+Everything here draws on my pedorthic training and fitting experience, plus published clinical guidelines from NICE, the Royal College of Podiatry, and NHS best practice.
+When I review a shoe, I look at the things that actually matter for orthotics: removable insoles, heel counter firmness, torsional rigidity, width fittings, and internal depth.

 The Directory

-For enquiries, directory submissions, or feedback, email us at hello@soleguide.co.uk.
+For questions, directory submissions, or feedback, drop me an email at hello@soleguide.co.uk.

 Important Notice

-SoleGuide provides general information about footwear and orthotics based on pedorthic knowledge and published clinical guidelines.
-It does not constitute medical advice and should not be used as a substitute for professional medical consultation.
-If you have a foot condition, please consult a qualified podiatrist, orthotist, or your GP.
+SoleGuide is general information about footwear and orthotics, based on pedorthic knowledge and published clinical guidelines.
+It isn't medical advice.
+If you have a foot condition, please see a qualified podiatrist, orthotist, or your GP.

-For urgent foot problems, particularly if you have diabetes and notice any changes to your feet, contact your GP or NHS diabetic foot team immediately.
+If you have diabetes and notice any changes to your feet, contact your GP or NHS diabetic foot team straight away.